 If you pay your full balance, and you paid the full balance shown on the previous month's statement by the payment dates, we will not charge you interest on the purchases on the statement.

 In an emergency it can be useful to withdraw cash from an ATM using your credit card but it may be cheaper to use your debit card.
-We charge interest of 3% from the date the advance is charged to your account.
+We charge interest from the date the advance is charged to your account.
 This is higher than the rate charged for purchases.

 Going on holiday, or taking a business trip?
 Your credit card can be a safe and convenient payment method to make transactions abroad.

 Our credit cards are widely accepted at millions of overseas retailers and ATMs.
 To use your credit card, just look for the Visa and MasterCard logos in retailers or on cash machines next time you are abroad, then use your card as normal.